Jersey Shore Romance Report: A Relationship Status Update on MTV's Former Fist-Pumpers

-Raise a glass because these Jersey Shore alums have a whole lot of love in their lives today.
+Raise a glass because many Jersey Shore alums have a whole lot of love in their lives today.

 Nearly a decade since they first burst onto the scene as Seaside Heights' resident party animals, the reality show alums may have bid farewell to their MTV days, but they still have plenty of updates when it comes to their love lives.